alskgj/DownloadStuffWithPython/README.md

 http://127.0.0.1:8000/n-1
 ```

+`n` is configurable in `constants.TRIALS`.

-the webserver waits one second until answering a request, to simulate a slow website.
+The webserver waits one second until answering a request,
+to simulate a slow website.
+The webserver answers each request with a
+dictionary containing the value of the id, so GET http://127.0.0.1:8000/42
+returns {'value': 42}.

+The various download scripts fetch and sum all received values, to show that
+they indeed received all responses.

 ## Expected behaviour